rprimas/ascon-verilog/README.md

 ## Files

-- `KAT/`: Example input files for the verilog testbench.
+- `tv/*`: Example test vector files for the verilog test bench.
 - `rtl/ascon_core.sv`: Verilog implementation of the Ascon core.
 - `rtl/asconp.sv`: Verilog implementation of the Ascon permutation.
-- `rtl/config.sv`: Configuration file for the Ascon core and testbench.
+- `rtl/config.sv`: Configuration file for the Ascon core and test bench.
-- `rtl/tb.sv`: Verilog testbench for the Ascon core.
+- `rtl/tb.sv`: Verilog test bench for the Ascon core.
 - `LICENSE`: License file.
-- `Makefile`: Commands for running verilog testbench and optionally showing wave forms in GTKWave.
+- `Makefile`: Commands for running verilog test bench and optionally showing wave forms in GTKWave.
 - `README.md`: This README.
 - `ascon.py`: Python software implementation of Ascon, used by `run_tb.py`.
 - `config.gtkw`: Optional configuration file for the GTKWave waveform viewer.